Conspiracy theorists are idiots.

-Nowadays, everything is a false flag.
-Bomb blows up a bus?
+A bomb blows up a bus?
 False flag!
 A plane flies into a building?
 False flag!
-Somebody shoots up a school?
+Someone shoots up a school?
 False flag!
-Somebody took a shit in the toilet and didn’t flush?
+Someone took a dump in the toilet and didn’t flush it?
 False flag!

 “People didn’t believe us when we said that [Insert Theory Here] was true!”

 What about all of the conspiracy theories that have turned out to be false?
 What about all of the conspiracy theories that have never been proven?
-Are we just going to gloss over those?
+Are we just going to ignore those?

 “I’m just asking questions.”